 We really enjoyed our site; there were plenty of logs and rocks for sitting, the nearby creek was a perfect water source, and we were far enough from the two neighboring sites that we could just barely glimpse their tents through the trees.
 My only complaints are the mosquitoes and the fact that the soil is so fine that the wind gusts picked it up and blew it right under our rainfly and through the screen into our tent.

 After setting up camp, we packed our lunches, water, and layers and headed up to Thunder Lake and beyond.
 It was windy at the lake but we found a fairly secluded little gravel “beach” to sit and enjoy our lunch.
-Later that evening we found a far better spot; follow the trail around to the right and the large boulder just offshore will be very obvious.

 The trail unofficially continues around to the right of the lake, winding along the shore through the trees to the western edge of the water.
 It crosses the inlet stream and shortly reaches tree line.
 The wildflowers were unbelievable despite the fact that it was the end of August.
 Everything in the mountains was about a month behind in 2019 thanks to the endless winter.